Clevik/DemoApp/README.md

 ## Notes from the author

-* In the project using CoreData for storing entered items.
+* In the project using Core Data for storing entered items.
 * VIP pattern applied.
 * Reactive approach for the list screen without RxSwift/RxCocoa.
+* _**Working with network layer and Core Data must be improved.**_ Left as is due to limited development time.